TeamAikon/oreid/examples/react/advanced/react-server/README.md

 - Runs React app frontend in development mode (on port 3000). <br>
 - Runs the proxy server (port 8080)
+- IMPORTANT: When running in dev mode, the value for "proxy" in package.json should match the port the proxy server is listening on

     The page will reload if you make edits.